PilzDE/psen_scan_v2/README.md

 _resolution_ (_double_, default: 0.0017 (= 0.1 deg))<br/>
 Scan angle resolution.
 (Radian) The value is rounded to a multiple of 0.1 deg and has to be in the range [0.1, 10] degrees.

+_config_file_ (_string_, default: "")
+Full path to a scanner config file.
+If a file is provided the configured zonesets are published, see [here](#importing-the-zoneset-configuration) for more information.

 ### Expert Parameters (optional)

 _host_ip_ (_string_, default: "auto")<br/>